scheidan/CAIRS.jl/README.md

 ### Signal import

 The next step is to import the signals.
-Every signal must have an attached attached sensor.
+Every signal must have an attached sensor.
 Signals can be constructed with the function `Signal` or more conveniently with `add_signal()`.

 Currently `add_signal()' expected that the signals of every sensor are